NginProject/whitepaper/README.md

 What's the advantage of a search engine on blockchain?

-1. Truely free, without any track or any register method required.
+1. Truely free, without any tracking or registration required.
-2. No ads at all as you willing.
-Or you can choose to get reward from enabled ads.
+2. Ad free.
+Or you can choose to receive rewards for enabling ads.
 3. Cheap advertising service.
-4. Repid decentralized search experience.
+4. Rapid decentralized search experience.
-5. All msg are encrypted.
+5. All messages are encrypted.
 Keep all details safe.
 6. More business development.
 (Born from an internal project, and will get cooperation with some other traditional company)
 7. The change on proof will gain more user and support (PoW -> MasterNodes + PoW -> FuncNodes + PoF)
 8. Not scam, official team will always support the project.
 9. More services or applications on the base of decentralized search engine.
-Like AI assistant, cloud IME(Input Tool), Integrated Web Explorer, VPN or Proxy, custom data Analysis...
+Like AI assistant, cloud IME (Input Tool), Integrated Web Explorer, VPN or Proxy, custom data Analysis...
 All will be added into roadmap!
 10. Equal Distribution, No ICO/Presale, No Premine
-11. Get rid of content censorship, search the real things.
+11. Get rid of content censorship, search without limitations.
 12. Anyone can visit any where, no bias.
 13. Get bonus when valid searching or ads viewing, best choice for users.
 14. Browser, Client, RemoteNode... - More than one method to get our service.

 ### Incentive Mechanism

-What's the difference between peer-to-peer (decentrailized) application and blockchain application?
-Not only irreversibility, but blockchain's incentive mechanism, which known by us called "Token".
+What's the difference between peer-to-peer (decentralized) application and blockchain application?
+Not only irreversibility, but blockchain's incentive mechanism, which we called "token".

 So, yes, ngin will act as a token, either, and ngin is the only coin/token in our network.

-As we known, as the coin, ngins are generated from PoW now, and MN, FuncNode, PoF in future.
-As the token, ngin will take more jobs to incent each roles in network and also entend the ecosystem with the token Incentive Mechanism.
+As a coin, ngins are generated from PoW now.
+In the future, we will add masternodes (MN) to PoW.
+Lastly, migrate from PoW to FuncNodes and Proof of Fetch (PoF).
+As a token, ngin will take more jobs to incentivize each role in network and also extend the ecosystem with the token Incentive Mechanism.

-For example, based on built-in search engine system, we could make a sub engine for paper searching even downloading.
-As everyone know, the paper downloading is not free in commericial usage, every organization cannot provide a legal free channel to download paper.
-But we can do commericial collaboration with them and let users pay little ng as the threhold.
-In this way, most people can get the paper they want with ignorable cost, and the vendor, the paper providor will gain benefit.
-Not only the vendor, everyone can upload and benefit.
+For example, based on built-in search engine system, we could make a sub engine for paper searching and even downloading.
+As everyone know, the paper downloading is not free for commercial usage.
+Every organization cannot provide a legal free channel to download paper.
+But we can do commercial collaboration with them and let users pay ngin for the download.
+Most people can get the paper they want with neglible cost, and as the vendor, the paper provider will gain benefit.
+Uploading papers is not only availableto vendors, but everyone can uplaod papers and benefit.

 Not only the paper/article searching, but goods searching, Q&A service, more and more area including search element.
 Ngin Network is much more powerful and universally applicable than we imagine.

 ### Backend Detail

-the main Ngin backend program is called ngind (means Ngin Daemon).
-It's a fork of geth.
-As the result, all interfaces like jsonrpc and web3 are similar to the ethereum.
-So, if need to convert the ethereum components to ngin components, for example, contracts, just need to change all web3 methods' "eth." prefix into "ngin.".
+The main Ngin backend program is called ngind (means Ngin Daemon).
+It is a fork of geth.
+As the result, all interfaces like JSONRPC and Web3 are similar to Ethereum™.
+So, if we need to convert the ethereum components to ngin components, such as contracts, we just need to change all web3 methods `eth` prefix to `ngin`.

 Some may think changing eth to ngin is unnecessary.
 Why must we need to modify?
-We will do a totally new fork of geth, so almost all component, like the jsonrpc module, will be replaced by our version.
-Also, it’s meaningful that letting users realize that we are ngin rather than ethereum, to remember our ngin brand.
+We will do a totally new fork of geth, so almost all component, like the JSONRPC module, will be replaced by our version.
+Also, it is meaningful to let  users realize that we are ngin rather than Ethereum™ to promote our ngin brand.

-Therefore, ngin contains almost all ethereum features.
-Short block time, fully decentralization, smart contracts, relatively transparent transactions,
+To reiterate, ngin contains almost all ethereum features:
+- Short block time,
+- fully decentralization,
+- smart contracts,
+- relatively transparent transactions.

 ## Tech Spec

-What's the components of Search Engine?
+What's are the components of Search Engine?

 ### Spider (Fetch & Update)